What is this used for?

 If you recognise it, please let us know.

-Here's an interesting item owned by a connoisseur of small European silver pieces, Paul Skippen in England.
+Here's an interesting item that was owned by a connoisseur of small European silver pieces, Paul Skippen in England.
 The size is approximately 10 cm long and 7.5 cm high (4 x 3 inches) and has a distinct Spanish style, with a Santiago Cross and two Compsotelan Shells.
 Its hallmark indicates almost pure silver.

 Cross, shells, silver, together suggest an ecclesiastical purpose.
 The two 'rests' may be for spoons, the cross could be a carrying handle, feet for the item to stand on a table or shelf, all indicating ceremonial use.